oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

         ![Page 1 open in Page Designer with the Read region open in Property Editor](images/read.png " ")

-10. Go to the Attributes tab of your new Read region so we can add another attribute (Read Date) to the cards:
+10. Go to the Attributes tab of your new Read region so we can add another attribute, Read Date, to the cards:

     * Body → HTML Expression: